fiveladdercon/launchpad/docs/_engines/logic.pl.md

 Properties
 ----------

--logical
+logical
-	: Marks the region as a logical node, which means it is retained as a hierarchical structure.
+  : Marks the region as a logical node, which means it is retained as
+    a hierarchical structure.
 The property will be consumed by the engine and has no effect if applied to a field.

 Example